stat301-1-2023-fall/stat-301-1-final-project-1-Hanyuyuu/data/README.md

 injuries.rds is a subset of the original traffic_data.rds, which contained different measures of injuries recorded at each crash in separate columns.
 For ease of visualization, these variables were subsetted out of traffic_data.rds and pivoted to create a longer separate dataset.

+chi_map.rds contains map data of selected zipcodes in the City of Chicago from the tigris package.
+This is used in Section 4.8 of the Final Report.

+traffic_map.rds contains location data for all traffic crashes in the traffic_data.rds with longitude and latitude data, encoded as a geometric object used for plotting on a map.